 Perhaps the best-known of all Henry VIII’s many wives, Anne Boleyn was spirited intelligent and, by all accounts, one of the dominant personalities at the famous Tudor court.

 She and her own political convictions played a powerful role in England’s separation from Rome, and her delicate playing of Henry during his courtship was masterly.
 These characteristics made her irresistible to Henry as a mistress, but once they were married and she failed to bear him a son, her days were numbered.

 Anne’s Early Life

-Anne’s date of birth is a matter of much tedious conjecture amongst scholars, but took place in either 1501 or 1507.
-Her family were of good aristocratic pedigree, and this – combined with a native and precocious charm – helped her win places at some of Europe’s most extravagant courts.
+Anne’s date of birth is a matter of much conjecture amongst scholars, but took place in either 1501 or 1507.
+Her family were of good aristocratic pedigree, and this – combined with a precocious charm – helped her win places at some of Europe’s most extravagant courts.

 Her father Thomas Boleyn was a diplomat in King Henry’s service, and was admired by Margaret of Austria, ruler of the Netherlands and daughter of the Holy Roman Emperor.